Talend/ansible-talend-platform/ansible/roles/tsd/README.md

 > **Note**: You can find details about each application installed using these Ansible roles in the corresponding RPM documentation on [Talend Help Center](https://help.talend.com/search/all?query=rpm&content-lang=en-US).

-The following table lists the configurable parameters for the TDS playbook and their default values.
+The following table lists the configurable parameters for the TSD playbook and their default values.
 The parameters with `First Install Only` as `Yes` can only be set at initial installation.
 Any subsequent changes to the values are not taken into account during an update.

 | Parameter               | First Install Only | Description                                                                                                                | Default                      |